Marc McNulty: Reading

 On 6 July 2018, Reading announced the signing of McNulty to a four-year contract for an undisclosed fee.
 He made only six starts for the Royals during the first half of the 2018–19 season, and was loaned to Hibernian on 31 January 2019, returning to the club a decade after being released by them as a teenager.
 He scored his first goal for Hibs on 9 February, in a 3–1 win against Raith Rovers.

 McNulty moved on loan to Sunderland for the 2019–20 season.
 He scored his first goal for Sunderland in an EFL Cup tie against Accrington Stanley on 13 August 2019.
 His loan with Sunderland was cut short on 31 January 2020, and McNulty was then sent on loan to Hibernian for a second time.
 Following the formal conclusion of the truncated 2019–20 season, McNulty returned to his parent club in May 2020.

 On 5 October 2020, McNulty joined Dundee United on a season-long loan deal.

 McNulty scored five goals in thirty games for Dundee United in the 2020–21 season.

 On 13 August 2021, McNulty re-signed for Dundee United on a season-long loan.

 Orange County SC

 On 19 January 2023, McNulty signed with Orange County SC in the American second division, the USL Championship.

+The Spartans

+In February 2024, McNulty returned to Scottish football as he signed a deal until the end of the season with Scottish League Two club The Spartans after training with them since New Year.

+Shamrock Rovers

+On 8 August 2024, McNulty signed for League of Ireland Premier Division club Shamrock Rovers until the end of their season.

+St George City

+On 31 January 2025, McNulty signed for Australian National Premier Leagues NSW side St George City.